-Amount Involucing Item and Supplier Details Date Invoice no.
+Item and Supplier Details Date Invoice no

-(including the category the item falls under Invoice Paid Invoice Received Amount (if attached)
+(including the category the item falls under (A to I) Invoice Paid Invoice Received Amount Invoice no. (if attached)

-Tatal
+(A to I)

 Total

-Tatal

-Tatal

-Tatal

 B. Unpaid claims

 In addition to payments listed above, I am aware of the following unpaid claims: